-Shannon Jacque, Coordinator of Section 504 & Dyslexia Services Graciela Casanova, Bilingual Dyslexia Specialist Deana Smith, Dyslexia Specialist
+Shannon White, Coordinator of Section 504 & Dyslexia Services Graciela Casanova, Bilingual Dyslexia Specialist Deana Smith, Dyslexia Specialist

 Pflugerville Independent School District offers dyslexia services to students identified with dyslexia at each campus.
 The District utilizes a variety of instructional models to meet the needs of students with dyslexia, including pull-out reading instruction, reading acceleration classes, and classroom accommodations.
 The goal of these services is to facilitate the development of skills and compensation strategies which will enable students with dyslexia to become independent, proficient consumers of written text.